kayleighchiong/computing-work/story.md

 I thought that that would be the end of the matter, but little did I know how wrong I was.
 The moment I laid my eyes on the village newspaper the next morning, I spit out my morning hot chocolate.
 Fists clenching the newspaper, anger curled hot and unstoppable in my gut, like a burning inferno that wanted to burn me inside and out.
 As it turns out, unruly Hansel and Gretel had returned home and told their horrid parents that **I** had forced them to eat candy and had thrown them in my stew pot to be cooked.
 "The little brats!"
 I cursed under my breath.

 The dreadful parents, of course, believed their awful children and told everyone they knew.
-Since no one ever believes a witch, Hansel and Gretel's version of the story was pyblished in bestselling fairytale books.
+Since no one ever believes a witch, Hansel and Gretel's version of the story was published in bestselling fairytale books.
 Thus, my reputation as a child-eating monster stuck to me like gooey caramel.

 However, now that you have heard my side of the story, do you still think I am an evil witch?
 Or do you still believe that nasty lie Hansel and Gretel had spread?